adaamko/POTATO/README.md

 | 14 | all i want is for yara to survive tonight                                        |                   |                               |
 | 15 | fuck them                                                                        | HOF               | [['(u_1 / fuck)'], [], 'HOF'] |

-On of the core features of our tool is that we are also able to match subgraphs:
+One of the core features of our tool is that we are also able to match subgraphs:
 ```python
 #match a simple graph feature
 evaluator.match_features(df, [[["(u_1 / fuck :obj (u_2 / everything))"], [], "HOF"]])